Top of the page

 Viral meningitis is an illness that causes inflammation in the tissues that surround the brain and spinal cord.
 It's not the same as bacterial meningitis.
 The viral illness is often milder.

-Your child may have had a lumbar puncture test (spinal tap).
-This test helps the doctor find out what is causing your child's symptoms.
+A lumbar puncture test (spinal tap) is usually done to help the doctor find out what is causing your child's symptoms.
 These often include a bad headache, a fever, and a stiff neck.

-Most people get better without treatment in a few weeks.
-But some people may feel weak and tired for months after the illness.
+Most children get better without treatment in a few weeks.
+But some children may feel weak and tired for months after the illness.

 Call 911 anytime you think your child may need emergency care.
 For example, call if: